 Street murals representing the community’s heritage are an important part of our Westwood Via Verde project, which is adding parks, bike lanes, tree canopy, and art to Denver’s Westwood neighborhood.

 ByLisa W. Foderaro

 A pair of giant koi fish—one red, the other blue—swim across the intersection outside Castro Elementary School in Denver, Colorado.
 Nearby, at Munroe Elementary School, a huge phoenix and dragon, painted in brilliant oranges, blues, and reds, seem to square off at another street intersection.

 These are two of the street murals that have recently bloomed in the city’s Westwood neighborhood.
 They are all part of an ambitious project called Westwood Via Verde, which in the coming months and years will add parks, bike lanes, tree canopy, and art to the community.

 A massive ground mural is part of a neighborhood art project combatting climate change in Denver’s Westwood neighborhood.
 Photo: F40 Studio

-For Ratha Sok, a self-taught artist and first-generation Cambodian-American, the idea for the koi fish mural, which he painted alongside neighbors and students last August outside the school, sprang from his own cultural connections.
-“It represents good luck and fortune,” he said, referring to koi fish, “and that is something that appeals to the Asian-American and Pacific Islander community in Westwood.”
+For Ratha Sok, a self-taught artist and first-generation Cambodian American, the idea for the koi fish mural, which he painted alongside neighbors and students last August outside the school, sprang from his own cultural connections.
+“It represents good luck and fortune,” he says, referring to koi fish, “and that is something that appeals to the Asian-American and Pacific Islander community in Westwood.”